SamStudio8/samstudio8.github.io.off/_posts/2015-04-24-trembling.md

 [^2]: The `reviewed:no` search query limits results from the UniProtKB to just entries found in TrEMBL.

-[^3]: And I figure this would make for a pretty poor joke.
+[^3]: And I figured this would make a pretty poor April Fool's joke.

 [^4]: A large neon sign wouldn't have gone amiss either.